datafilter/xyz/blog/25/commit-messages.md

 ## Wrap up

 While semantic prefixes aren’t a one-size-fits-all solution, I hope you found these ideas interesting.
-I'll continue experimenting and update here if I discover something better.
+I'll continue experimenting with my approach and update here if I discover something better.